Palazzo apartment with private chapel and restored frescoes

 Restoration

-Nearest Towns:
+Nearby Towns:

-• Città di Castello 39.7 km
+• Città di Castello: 39.7 km

-• Siena 74 km
+• Siena: 74 km

 Nearest Airports:

-• Perugia airport 89.9 km
+• Perugia Airport: 89.9 km

-• Amerigo Vespucci Airport 94.1 km
+• Florence Amerigo Vespucci Airport: 94.1 km

-• Leonardo da Vinci–Fiumicino Airport 245 km
+• Rome Leonardo da Vinci–Fiumicino Airport: 245 km

-• Pisa International Airport 155 km
+• Pisa Airport: 155 km

-Property Features
+Property character

 Architectural Style